DEBXDEBX/FileCab/README.md

 ---

-see if there is a way to valid a file path before display it fiter out file extensions for .deb css
+see if there is a way to valid a file path before display it try using try and catch

+fiter out file extensions for .deb css